thanhhoaph/Payroll-relational-database-design-using-MySQL/README.md

-## 3. Invent data and create database using MySQL command prompt
+## 3. Invent data and create database using MySQL
 There are totally 6 tables, codes used to create tables and insert data for each table can be found in the file attached.

 [Create database.txt](https://github.com/thanhhoaph/payroll/files/11473112/Create.database.txt)